 We’ve only done pre RD breakfast and it was amazing!
 I don’t really fancy the dinner though.

-ETA by far the best food item was the pan of warm cinnamon buns and they stoped doing them, but for all I know they brought them back - I am so out of the loop.
+ETA by far the best food item was the pan of warm cinnamon buns and they stopped doing them, but for all I know they brought them back - I am so out of the loop.

 We - me and youngest grandson - were there for lunch in 2019 with 3 girls - 5, 7 and 8.